jbcodeforce/db-play/docs/postgres.md

 Or set the environment variables `POSTGRESQL_USER,POSTGRESQL_HOST, POSTGRESQL_PWD` in the .env script and then use the command: `source .env`.

-Under the postgresql folder:
+Under the postgresql folder there are a set of commands to run postgresql with docker and even on k8s

 * start the docker image for the database: `./startPostgresqlLocal.sh`
 * Start bash in a postgres image to access psql: `./startPsql.sh LOCAL`

-another way is to use docker compose:
+* Another way is to use docker compose:

 ```yaml
  postgresql: